 Speak with an Allentown trucking accident lawyer near me.

-Evidence Needed in Allentown Fatal Truck Accident Cases
+What Evidence is Needed in Allentown Fatal Truck Accident Cases?

-When a truck accident results in death, certain types of evidence become vital when proving fault:
+When a truck accident results in death, certain types of evidence become vital when proving fault.
+The most important evidence in Allentown fatal truck accident cases includes:\

-Post-Accident Drug and Alcohol Testing: Federal regulations require drug and alcohol testing of commercial drivers following fatal accidents.
+- Post-Accident Drug and Alcohol Testing: Under 49 CFR § 382.303, federal regulations require drug and alcohol testing of commercial drivers following fatal accidents.
 These results can provide critical evidence of impairment.

-Truck Maintenance Records: Mechanical failures that lead to fatal accidents often stem from inadequate maintenance.
+- Truck Maintenance Records: Mechanical failures that lead to fatal accidents often stem from inadequate maintenance.
+According to the Pennsylvania Department of Transportation, 278 heavy truck accidents in 2024 involved mechanical failures, of which 100 were tire/wheel-related, 87 were brake-related, 31 involved unsecure trailers or overloading, and 23 were caused by total steering system failure.
 We investigate whether required inspections were performed and if known defects were addressed.

 Our Allentown truck accident lawyers understand how to secure, preserve, and interpret this specialized evidence in the context of fatal truck accident claims.

-Corporate Liability in Fatal Truck Crashes in Allentown
+What Do You Need to Know About Corporate Liability in Fatal Truck Crashes in Allentown?

 The Trucking Company: We examine whether the company failed to enforce safety policies, encouraged violations of hours-of-service regulations, or negligently hired or retained drivers with poor safety records.